Verizon Wireless data revenue growth impresses

 | NEW YORK

-NEW YORK Verizon Communications Inc (VZ.N) posted first-quarter earnings and revenue that beat Wall Street expectations as customers increased their spending on services such as wireless data, sending its shares 1.6 percent higher.
+NEW YORK Verizon Communications Inc (VZ.N) posted first-quarter earnings and revenue that beat Wall Street expectations as customers increased their spending on services such as wireless data, sending its shares up more than 2 percent.

 While wireless customer growth slowed, Chief Financial Officer Fran Shammo said the company's mobile venture, Verizon Wireless, saw the fastest growth in mobile service revenue in three years as more customers used smartphones.

-Any signs of data revenue growth would be a relief to carriers such as Verizon Wireless as they have been paying phone vendors such as Apple Inc (AAPL.O) hefty subsidies for every smartphone they sell and spending billions of dollars to upgrade their networks to support these smartphone users.
+Any signs of data revenue growth would be a relief to carriers like Verizon Wireless as they have been paying phone vendors like Apple Inc (AAPL.O) hefty subsidies for every smartphone they sell and spending billions of dollars to upgrade their networks to support these smartphone users.

-"It's critical they're able to increase revenue from all this upfront investment," said Credit Suisse analyst Jonathan Chaplin.
+"It's critical they're able to increase revenue from all this upfront investment," said Credit Suisse analyst Jonathan Caplin.

 Verizon Wireless average monthly revenue per user (ARPU) for contract customers rose 3.6 percent in the quarter to $55.43 compared with expectations for growth closer to 3 percent from two analysts.
 This was helped by data service revenue that grew 16 percent to $23.80.